+2.6.2 Rights and duties

-Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 1 2 3 4 5 2.6 .1 t reasonably and in good fait th due care and diligence.
-1. The Company's internal documents require that a member of the Board of Directors should notify the Board of Directors if he/she has a conflict of interests with respect to any agenda item of the meeting of the Board of Directors or a committee of the Board of Directors, before the start of the discussion of the relevant agenda item. h in the best interests ✓ complied with partially complied with not complied with of the company and its shareholders, being 2.
-The Company's internal documents envisage that a member of the Board of Directors should refrain from voting on any item where he/she has a conflict of interests.
-3. The Company has establishes the procedure that enables the Board of Directors to obtain professional advice on issues falling within its competence, at the Company's expense. - 0.2 Rights and duties of board members should be clearly stated and documented in the company's internal documents 1.
-The Company adopted and published the internal document that clearly determines rights and duties of members of the Board of Directors ✓ complied with partially complied with not complied with tatus c conformity ith the corporate overnance inciple partially complied with
+- require that a member of the Board of Directors should notify the Board of Directors if he/she has a conflict of interests with respect to any agenda item of the meeting of the Board of Directors or a committee of the Board of Directors, before the start of the discussion of the relevant agenda item. - 2.
+The Company's internal documents envisage that a member of the Board of Directors should refrain from voting on any item where he/she has a conflict of interests. - 3.
+The Company has establishes the procedure that enables the Board of Directors to obtain professional advice on issues falling within its competence, at the Company's expense. - 1.
+The Company adopted and published the internal document that clearly determines rights and duties of members of the Board of Directors - not complied with - ✓ complied with partially complied with